 At Direct Car Excess, we occasionally hear from previous customers or travel bloggers on their experiences abroad, negotiating the difficulties of hidden costs, extra charges or nasty surprises that come with hiring a car abroad.
-We heard from Jeremy, a regular business traveler, who agreed to speak with us about the landmines most people will encounter with car hires, how he gets around them, and general advice on self-planned trips.
+We heard from Jeremy, a regular business traveller, who agreed to speak with us about the landmines most people will encounter with car hires, how he gets around them, and general advice on self-planned trips.

 Jeremy: Well, I’m a coordinator for a charity, and that means I have to travel internationally a lot, mainly in Europe.
 I’m a big fan of horror movies, I’ve got 2 cats and I’ve been travelling and hiring cars for business for about twelve years.

 Jeremy: I think that with all the changes to the way we travel, people are becoming more and more self-sufficient at holiday planning.
 Crowdsourced services like AirBnB and the wealth of booking sites and apps have given control to the people, and we’re now more capable than ever to plan an entire trip itinerary without any help

 Jeremy: In a way, without the direction of those travel agents, we have become a bit more vulnerable when it comes to cost.

 Jeremy: Basically, because more people buy their holidays piecemeal, each separate vendor gets an opportunity to get more money out of you.